Serbians vote in elections marred by reports of irregularities and violent incidents

 This may be the reason behind the high turnout; the Central Elections Commission (RIK) reported that 41.56% of the electorate had voted by 4 pm local time.
 This is higher than in other recent elections.

-The promise of stability is especially appealing to older voters, the majority of whom are expected to back the president and his party.
-However, as bne IntelliNews reported, there is a generational divide when it comes to voting intentions with many first time voters and other young people staunchly opposed to Vucic’s regime.
+The promise of stability is especially appealing to older voters, the majority of whom are anticipated to back the president and his party.
+However, as bne IntelliNews reported, there is a generational divide when it comes to voting intentions, with many first time voters and other young people staunchly opposed to Vucic’s regime.

-"Although opposition parties have gained momentum in the lead up to Serbia’s snap parliamentary elections, we still expect President Aleksandar Vucic’s Serbian Progressive Party (SNS) to emerge victorious … We also expect Vucic to be re-elected as the country’s president, remaining the de facto leader of the government,” commented Capucine May research associate, Europe at Verisk Maplecroft, in a research note shared with bne IntelliNews.
+"Although opposition parties have gained momentum in the lead-up to Serbia’s snap parliamentary elections, we still expect President Aleksandar Vucic’s Serbian Progressive Party (SNS) to emerge victorious … We also expect Vucic to be re-elected as the country’s president, remaining the de facto leader of the government,” commented Capucine May, research associate, Europe, at Verisk Maplecroft, in a research note shared with bne IntelliNews.

 Teneo forecast in an analyst note that the SNS will retain its “firm grip” on power.
 “Overall, there is little chance of the SNS being unseated from power.
 The ruling party enjoys overwhelming media and financial dominance, while its grip over public sector employment enables it to coerce many voters into supporting it,” Teneo analysts said.